lpchester12/Projects/Life_Expectancy_Analysis_Linear_Regression/README.md

 | Training Set  | 0.84964   | 0.84846            | 0.05128 | 0.03929 | 0.93005 |
 | Test Set      | 0.87241   | 0.87005            | 0.04759 | 0.03625 | 0.85934 |

+- Final model explains approximately 85% of the variance in life expectancy (R-squared = 0.85)

 ---

 ## Tools and Libraries